Welcome to the Medical School for International Health's Returned Peace Corps Volunteer page.

 The MSIH welcomes returned Peace Corps volunteers as applicants, as RPCV's have demonstrated, through their service in the Peace Corps, their interest in working with underserved populations.
 Zach Morrison, (seen in photo at top) a member of the entering class of 2012, is one of two scholarship recipients and a returned Peace Corps volunteer who spent three years in Burkina Faso before applying to the MSIH.

-Scholarships are available; you must submit your completed application, including all transcripts, MCAT score, and letters of recommendation, by February 1, 2013, in order to be eligible to apply for any scholarship.
-Click here for more information.
+Scholarships are available; you must submit your completed application, including all transcripts, MCAT score, and letters of recommendation, by February 1, 2014, in order to be eligible for a scholarship.

 Want more information on the curriculum?
 Click here to visit the curriculum pages for each year.